-Financial instruments are recorded at fair value on initial recognition.
+Financial instruments (financial assets and financial liabilities) are recorded at fair value on initial recognition.
 Investments that are quoted in an active market are subsequently measured at fair value and all changes in the fair value are recognized in net income in the period incurred.
 All other financial instruments are subsequently recorded at cost or amortized cost, unless management has elected to carry the instruments at fair value.
 The Foundation has not elected to carry any such financial instruments at fair value.